No response after interview

 What’s usually happening behind the scenes

 Interview feedback is often being collected, compared across candidates, and reviewed with approval stakeholders.
+Some teams keep candidates in interview feedback pending or pending next steps while internal decisions are finalized.

 Why it stays in this status